captain-majid/CoachAI/README.md

 **_Shift|Ctrl + F12_**= Pause|resume the game, when paused you can only move the screen during a multiplayer match.
 With some trick this allows pausing a multiplayer game for more than 3 times, which gives the player enough time to comprehend a complex situation and analyse the game-state quickly.

-# To re-build this project::hammer:
+# To re-build this project: :hammer:
 * Setup Visual Studio 2017 choosing the following components:
 ![requirements](https://github.com/captain-majid/CoachAI/blob/master/c%2B%2B%20BWAPI%20requirements.png)
-# Not done yet, wanna do it ?:tokyo_tower:
+# Not done yet, wanna do it ? :tokyo_tower:
 * GUI for native Custom Hotkeys like in SCR.
 * GUI for more automated intutive Human vs AI scenarios, using BWAPI Revamped.
 * GUI for the CoachAI .json/config file.
 * Integrate CoachAI TimedBo .json/text format with external bo formats, like with SC2's Spawning Tool & SALT .
 * Integrate Voice Recognition tools like VoiceAttack/VoiceBot that make [the AI do game actions just by voice](https://www.youtube.com/watch?v=dOwL2rJ0uEo).

-# Known issues::space_invader:
+# Known issues: :space_invader:
 - The hotkey tracker is buggy when adding units using shift, also when a unit is lost it still shows as an existing one.
 - Cancelled unit/building/upgrade/tech appears in ReplayBo/MacroLog, for a cancelled upgrade/tech you'll additionally get a 'None' item below it.
-# Screenshots::camera:
+# Screenshots: :camera:
 in-game:

 ![CoachAI](https://i.ibb.co/qxhVVKY/Low-ground-bug.gif)